What Are Email Surveys?

-This tactic has also some profiling possibilities, as you can get an idea what individual newsletter recipients like or want to be updated about and personalize your communication in the future.
+This tactic has also some profiling possibilities, as you can get an idea of what individual newsletter recipients like or want to be updated about and personalize your communication in the future.

 Trial satisfaction survey

-Most of SaaS companies face the same problem – trial or free users don’t convert into paying customers.
+Most SaaS companies face the same problem – trial or free users don’t convert into paying customers.
 It’s a huge headache and we do our best to limit it with great onboarding strategies and support.
 But apparently, it’s not enough.